-Read More “Avalon”
+Read More “Appleshine”

 Canada’s pop princess of the new millennium, Avril Lavigne was born in Belleville, Ontario in 1984, but grew up in a musical family in nearby Napanee.
 She was singing singing church songs with her mother before she was in school, and often used music and writing as escapes from the problems she was having in …